How will changes in the workplace affect your office in years to come?

 How big of an effect these changes may have is up for debate.
-Call it optimism, call it realism, call it whatever you’d like, but businesses will never be as straightforward as it once was.
+Call it optimism, call it realism, call it whatever you’d like, but business will never be as straightforward as it once was.

 Cue in the Millennial workforce, new tech, and modernized expectation of industry workplace standards.

 What You Can Expect From The Millennial Generation